S1avv/aiogrammer/README.md

 - support — Simple helpdesk bot with ticket capture and forwarding to a support chat → [jump to details](#templates-reference)
 - quiz — Quiz/Trivia bot with async SQLAlchemy ORM and local SQLite database → [jump to details](#templates-reference)
 - minimal — Minimal Aiogram 3 starter without extra boilerplate → [jump to details](#templates-reference)
+- multibot — Run multiple bots from one application → [jump to details](#templates-reference)

 ## Modules 🧩
 - admin — Admin panel with access control and a basic inline menu.
 See details in the Modules Reference below → [jump to details](#modules-reference)